 The security aspect is the most significant advantage of using a VPN over RDP.
 Remote Desktop doesn’t come up with features such as encryption, while every major VPN brand offers up to 256-bit encryption.

 Remote Desktop vs VPN

-With a VPN, you can also get to access features such as dedicated IP.
+With a VPN, you can also get to access features such as a dedicated IP.
 Security-wise, using a dedicated IP address has its advantages.
-You get to use a whitelisted IP address that is under your personal use only.
+You get to use a whitelisted IP address that is for your personal use only.
 You can increase the security of your bank account and any other accounts by limiting access to your dedicated IP address.

 Remote Desktop Security Issues

 Remote Desktops are insecure because you can never tell what malware or key loggers are installed on the system.
 Moreover, there’s no way to check if the owner of the RDP is actively monitoring what you’re doing at that particular moment in time (and yes, they totally can).